eclab/grains/README.md

 A wavetable synthesizer over your choice of waveforms from the [Adventure Kid Waveform](https://www.adventurekid.se/akrt/waveforms/) (AKWF) collection, plus a low-pass filter.
 Requires Mozzi.

 Status: Working.
 The waveforms are pretty aliased (not AdventureKid's fault, Mozzi's fault), and so sound pretty crummy at different positions.

-## Arp

-A 16-note random melody generator.
-Think of it as Topograf / Lattice for notes rather than drums.
-Requires Mozzi.

-Status: Working, but GRAINS's severe limits on note output range can hamper things.

 ## Beats